koii-network/docs/develop/write-a-koii-task/task-development-kit-tdk/testing-locally-with-docker/easy-testing.md

 ## Filtering Logs w/ Keywords

-You’ve now successfully debugged the Eazy Testing task in real time directly on Koii Node!
+You’ve now successfully debugged the Easy Testing task in real time directly on Koii Node!
 Next, you’ll see you can easily filter logs with specific keywords!

 ### **Step 1: Navigate to debugger.js**